A Function Based on Chebyshev Polynomials as an Alternative to the Sinc Function in FIR Filter Design: The Discretization Compensation Algorithm

-To maintain as much accuracy as possible in the evaluation of Equation 41 the matrix $\left(PA\sqrt{W}\right)^{T}$ is factored by singular value decomposition (SVD):
+To maintain as much accuracy as possible in the evaluation of Equation 8.15 the matrix $\left(PA\sqrt{W}\right)^{T}$ is factored by singular value decomposition (SVD) into the matrices \emph{U}, \emph{S} and \emph{V}:

-where \emph{S} is a diagonal matrix of singular values.
-The transpose of $PA\sqrt{W}$ is factored because many SVD programs require that the number of matrix rows not be less than the number of columns.
+The transpose of $PA\sqrt{W}$ is factored because some SVD algorithms require that the number of matrix rows not be less than the number of columns. \emph{S} is a diagonal matrix of singular values.
+With the preconditioning of matrix \emph{P}, most of the singular values will be close to one.
+The notation \emph{U} is standard with SVD, not to be confused with the notation $U_{j}(x)$ for Chebyshev polynomials of the second kind.
+The value of $\Delta c$ is now given by: